yonglei-sqrt2/Shaowu-Lei/index.md

 # Shaowu Lei

-> Nothing to fear if you have the truth in your hand <br>
+> Nothing to fear if you hold the truth in your hand <br>
-> Nothing is narrow if you are selfless in your mind
+> Nothing is narrow if you have the justice in your mind

 The greatest and all-powerful scientist around the world.